If you’re a new course creator, Teachable is a good choice thanks to low pricing and useful features. This Teachable review explains more.

 Why I Picked Teachable

-Online course creators in the EU must charge VAT on their courses.
-This tax is painful to collect and even more time-consuming to pay, as you must track the value of each student.
+Any online course creator in the EU must charge VAT on courses sold.
+This tax is painful to collect and even more time-consuming to pay, as you must track what each student paid.
+Believe me, I checked with my accountant!

-I also investigated using different WordPress plug-ins to create an online course.
+I also investigated using different WordPress plug-ins to create an online course over the years.
+They were more cumbersome to use and that’s excluding time spent recording a course.

 Teachable is a great learning management solution if you want to create and sell courses.
-It’s relatively easy to use and has lots of powerful tools for creatives.
+It’s relatively easy to use and has lots of powerful tools for any course creator.
+The 14-day free trial is a great opportunity to test this service for yourself.

 - New features added regularly